pepperTux/peppertux-game/README.md

 ## Credits (Not all of these are added yet, especially because this repository was just made...)
 * Vaesea - The game
-* Everyone who worked on SuperTux - Assets from Milestone 1 (Forest world stuff is planned to be used as well)
+* Everyone who worked on SuperTux - Assets from Milestone 1
 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko
 * Larry Ewing - Creator of Tux
 * Discover HaxeFlixel (Book) + Scribd - This is the tutorial I followed to make HaxeTux